There are now 3 possible online modes for units:

 - Contact hours

-Mishkin, F. S. The Economics of Money, Banking and Financial Markets, 9th edn: Pearson 2010
+Mishkin, F. S. The Economics of Money, Banking and Financial Markets, 11th Global Edition: Pearson 2016

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.